 Our colleagues at Live Science have also looked into the dangers — or lack thereof — that 5G can pose, and found that while there is no reason to be alarmed about the rollout, more studies will (and should) be conducted as 5G becomes more widespread to determine its impact.

-The latest conspiracy theories surrounding 5G have claimed the network technology has somehow triggered the coronavirus pandemic — a dubious assertion that some people have taken seriously enough to set fire to 5G towers in the UK.
+The latest conspiracy theories surrounding 5G have claimed the network technology somehow triggered the coronavirus pandemic — a dubious assertion that some people have taken seriously enough to set fire to 5G towers in the UK last year.
 The health experts we talked to think 5G coronavirus conspiracy claims are nonsense.

 5G is here, but so far, it's a little underwhelming.
 Still, that should change as more cities come online and more 5G devices become available.

 When announcing its quarterly earnings this past January, Verizon outlined 5G plans for this year that include adding 20 more Ultra Wideband cities and doubling the amount of UW sites in its network; it also plans to boost low and midband coverage.
 Verizon hopes to bring C-band coverage to 100 million people by year's end, as well.
 And its continuing to expand its 5G home internet service.

 For its part, T-Mobile wants to double the area covered by Ultra Capacity 5G network, and the carrier has launched 5G home internet service of its own.
 AT&T also says it's planning on expanding its 5G coverage in 2021.